 Now imagine what would happen if I was a ballerina who had a performance scheduled later that night.
 The emotional response would have been much stronger.
 For example: “OMG, what am I going to do about the performance tonight?!
 My creative director is going to be so mad!
 Can I find a replacement on time?
 Will this compromise my position in the dance company?
 What if this ends my career?!”
 And things can snowball from there, leading to a more dramatic pain experience and much more pronounced stress response.

 Recall your past experience dealing with some sort of injury – does this model of pain make sense to you?
 Did you notice that your response to injury affected the intensity of pain?
 This model also gives us hints on how the acute pain episode can become chronic.
-More about it next time.
+Read about it here >

 Subscribe to Blog via Email